Fe-Mu/SOS-listener/README.md

 2. Tap on the "Send-SOS" or "Silent-SOS" button in the new popup window
 3. An SOS with the following message will be sent:
 > --Emergency-SOS--
-> I need help! please call back as soon as possible, if i dont answer please send help to my location!
+> I need help! , PLEASE CALL BACK! , if I dont answer please send help to my location!

 ## Send Silent-SOS-Message